BioNomad/tuftsTutorials/docs/tools/python-conda.md

-# Conda on the HPC
+## Conda on the HPC

+It is often desirable to download your own python packages into a conda environment.
+We will quickly go through how to create one and add packages to that conda environment.

 ## Allocate Resources